sgothel/pacman/README.md

   - Right: `RIGHT` or `D`

 ### Video Recording Example
+The basename for the resulting `bmp` files is passed after the `-record` option tag and may contain folder names.

+The resulting bmp files may be converted to video using [scripts/bmps_to_mp4.sh](../tree/scripts/bmps_to_mp4.sh).

 We assume we are in the project folder having `bin/pacman` build and created a `video` folder.

 - Use the first command to start the game while recording bmp snapshots each frame to `video/puckman-01-*.bmp`.
 - Use the second command to convert same files to `video/puckman-01.mp4`.